Where Trump is popular, Democrats look to a new crop of candidates to help win back the House

 “It’s about being home in the community and listening to our community’s values — and carrying those to Washington,” McCann said.

 The district is represented by Republican Rep. Bill Huizenga, who won reelection by nearly 12 percentage points in 2022.
-But Huizenga has not said whether he'll seek another term, and Trump carried the district by only 5.5 percentage points in 2024.
+But Huizenga hasn't said whether he'll seek another term, and Trump carried the district by only 5.5 percentage points in 2024.

 Democrats hope strong ties help elsewhere

-Note: This story has been corrected to show McCann is a state senator, not a state representative.